 HGO4401 – Democratization and civil society in developing countries

-This course examines the dynamics of democratization in developing countries, with special emphasis on representation of people and the role of civil society.
-The first part of the course focuses on contemporary institutional changes and academic debates on democratization, governance and citizenship in the Global South.
-The lectures and readings point to the global spread of formal democracy and neoliberal governance, but also the prevalence of depoliticization and flawed popular representation and participation.
-Following from this, the second part of the course focuses on efforts towards more substantive democratization, examining the interplay between political spaces and actor strategies to pursue diverse issues and interests.
+This course examines the dynamics and substance of democratization in developing countries, with special emphasis on the politics of democratic transitions, deepening and decline.
+The first part of the course focuses on contemporary institutional changes and academic debates on democratization, peace and citizenship in the Global South.
+The lectures and readings point to the global spread of formal democracy, but also the prevalence of depoliticized democracy and hybrid (semi-authoritarian) forms of rule.
+Following from this, the second part of the course focuses on efforts towards more substantive democratization, examining the role of key actors, agendas and strategies for democratic transformation.

 The course draws on interdisciplinary literature and debates, while also foregrounding political geographic approaches and contributions.
 The course is thus designed to give both a broad overview of the field and a theoretical basis for master degree studies in human geography within the field of democratization and civil society in developing studies.

 Students shall attain:

 - A good overview of key theoretical issues and debates on democratization and civil society in developing countries

 - A good understanding of political geographic approaches to and selected contextual cases of democratization and civil society in developing countries